The 10 Best Things to Do in Chitwan, Nepal (2026)

 Best Places to Spot Wildlife in Nepal

-Chitwan is the most popular place to go on a wildlife safari in Nepal but if you want to visit less touristic places you can check out the Bardia National Park or Koshi Tappu Wildlife Reserve.
+Chitwan is the most popular place to go on a wildlife safari in Nepal.
+If you want to visit less touristy places, check out the Bardia National Park or Koshi Tappu Wildlife Reserve.

 🐅 Not sure which safari is better for you?
 Check out my post on Chitwan vs Bardia National Park here!

-FAQs: Best Things to Do in Chitwan, Nepal
+FAQs: The Best Things to Do in Chitwan, Nepal

 What is Chitwan famous for?